-Each of these committees has a written charter approved by the Board.
+Each of the Audit, Compensation and Governance Committee has a written charter approved by the Board.
 These charters are available on our website at www.huntsman.com.
 We will also furnish copies of the charters free of charge to any person who requests them.
 Requests for copies should be directed to the Corporate Secretary, 10003 Woodloch Forest Drive, The Woodlands, Texas 77380 or to CorporateSecretary@huntsman.com.